MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### Prefix Sum

 This section defines prefix sum, then discusses various properties/caveats/limitations of DD's prefix sum implementation from the caller's point of view, and then discusses the implementation itself.
+The implementation will need to be generalized and extended in various ways, therefore we'll copy it into the Materialize codebase, and make improvements there.

 #### Definition